5 Canadiens prospects who could make the team this season

 Lane Hutson

-With the NCAA playoffs close to concluding, star Boston University defenceman Lane Hutson may not have to wait long to make his NHL debut as he could very well get some games in with the Canadiens this April.
+Star Boston University defenceman Lane Hutson did not have to wait long to make his NHL debut as he got a pair of games in with theĀ Canadiens this April.

-But whether he does or not, the 20-year-old, selected 62nd overall by Montreal in the 2022 Draft, doesn’t have anything left to prove at the Junior level after being named a Hobey Baker Award finalist and winning gold with Team USA at this year’s World Juniors.
+The 20-year-old, selected 62nd overall by Montreal in the 2022 Draft, concluded his NCAA career with a Hobey Baker Award nomination and a gold medal with Team USA at this year’s World Juniors.

-Smooth skating and offensive prowess are just some of the positive attributes the 5-foot-10 defender brings to the ice.
+Smooth skating and offensive prowess are just some of the positive attributes the 5-foot-10 defender brings to the ice, allowing him to stand out among the Habs’ deep defensive prospect pool.

 “He’s a dual threat who is equal parts shooter/distributor.
 Hutson is elusive with the puck on his stick,” Cap Friendly wrote in its December report on Hutson.
 “He has elite escape ability from his zone.
 He’s also not shy defensively.”